 Chances are, you’re reading this article because you’ve just found out that you’ve been added to the Terminated Merchant File (TMF) or MATCH list.
-And now you’re scrambling to figure out what this “list” or “file” actually is, and how you can get yourself off of it.
-Am I right?
+And now you’re scrambling to figure out what this “list” or “file” actually is, and what to do about it.

-Well, don’t feel too bad, because you’re not the only merchant who’s been caught off guard.
-The truth is that most merchants don’t know that they are TMF’d or MATCH’d until they submit an application for a merchant account to a new processor and are declined.
+Sadly, you’re not the only merchant who’s been caught off guard.
+The truth is that most merchants won’t know that they are TMF’d or MATCH’d until they submit an application for a merchant account to a new processor and are declined.
 By then, it’s too late to avoid getting on the list, and the only thing you can do is to try to get off it.

-You might have already noticed that this infamous “list” goes by a couple names:
+You might have already noticed that this infamous “list” goes by a couple of names:

 - MATCH (Member Alert to Control High-Risk).